TamirRozenfeld/HomeWork/README.md

    The cluster will remain until scout bees locate a new hive or cavity to occupy.
    Once a suitable home is found, the entire cluster will take flight and move to the new location where it will begin building comb, developing new brood, and gathering pollen and nectar.

+## 7. How would you design beehive behavior in light of this video: